 The long-term effects of barbiturates on people taking them for more than a month can be caused by anxiety, depression, anxiety disorder, insomnia, panic attacks and other symptoms of depression and anxiety.

 The drugs affect the CNS in various ways and can have effects from mild sedation to coma, depending on the dose.
-These effects can take advantage of part of the anaesthetic and cause a coma that mimics brain death, or even the EEG can look like brain death after a barbiturate overdose.
+These effects can take advantage of part of the anesthetic and cause a coma that mimics brain death, or even the EEG can look like brain death after a barbiturate overdose.
 Depending on the dose, the drugs can also cause mild sedation, even coma, and cause seizures, dizziness, nausea and vomiting.

 The signs of a barbiturate overdose are similar to signs of poisoning and abuse of barbiturates, except that the dose of barbiturates that intoxicates you (and the dose can be fatal) is so low and the dose of the drug itself (i.e. the amount of alcohol in the blood) is so low that it respects its narrow therapeutic index.